SamitIntern/Supermarket2/README.md

 *Starting the Application*

-To start the application, go to your web browser and type the following:
+To start the application, curl the following URL:

 `http://localhost:8080/supermarket/`

-Your browser tab should look like this:
+Your terminal should look like this:

 ![alt text](https://github.com/SamitIntern/Supermarket2/blob/Samit/Screenshots/Welcome%20screen.png "Welcome Screen")